machine-perception-robotics-group/ABN_CelebA_PyTorch/README.md

 ### Docker
 We prepared Docker environments.
 You quickly start to use Docker and run scripts.
-For more details, please see [docker/README.md](https://github.com/machine-perception-robotics-group/attention_branch_network/blob/master/docker/README.md).
-This docker environment is the same docker environment as GitHub of [Attention Branch Network](https://github.com/machine-perception-robotics-group/attention_branch_network/tree/master/docker).
+For more details, please see [docker/README.md](https://github.com/machine-perception-robotics-group/attention_branch_network/blob/master/docker/README.md), which is the same as [Attention Branch Network](https://github.com/machine-perception-robotics-group/attention_branch_network/tree/master/docker).
 Please note on the versions of PyTorch and torchvision.

 PyTorch version of this docker environments are as follows: